-To ensure safety, the National Highway Traffic & Safety Administration (NHTSA) issues specific safety regulations that all motor vehicle and mobility manufacturers must follow.
-Although manufacturers are required to abide by the Federal Motor Vehicle Safety Standards (FMVSS), as a consumer it is difficult to identify which manufacturers are in compliance with these regulations.
-To address this issue, NMEDA has developed the Compliance Review Program, which ensures that manufacturers' products meet the FMVSS.
-For a list of these manufacturers or for more information, please go to http://www.nmeda.com/fmvss-compliance-review-program/
+To ensure safety, the National Highway Traffic & Safety Administration (NHTSA) and Transport Canada issues specific safety regulations that all motor vehicle and mobility manufacturers must follow.
+Although manufacturers are required to abide by the Federal Motor Vehicle Safety Standards (FMVSS) and Canadian Motor Vehicle Safety Standards (CMVSS), as a consumer it is difficult to identify which manufacturers are in compliance with these regulations.
+To address this issue, NMEDA has developed the Compliance Review Program, which ensures that manufacturers' products meet critical FMVSS/CMVSS.
+For a list of these manufacturers or for more information, please go to www.nmeda.com/fmvss-compliance-review-program/.